Doctors stress the importance of an early diagnosis Alzheimer’s disease.

 - Vascular dementia–usually the result of strokes or cerebrovascular diseases

-- Brain tumors that press on areas of the brain involved in memory, attention and judgement
+- Brain tumors that press on areas of the brain involved in memory, attention and judgment

 - Subdural hematomas received because of trauma to the head